Least-Squares

 Least-Squares Problems

-If \(A \in \mathbb{R}^{m \times n}\) and \(b \in \mathbb{R}^m\), a least-squares solution of \(Ax = b\) is an \(\hat{x} \in \mathbb{R}^n\) s.t. \[\forall x \in \mathbb{R}^n, \quad \| b - A\hat{x} \| \leq \| b - Ax \|. \] We call the norm \(\| b - A\hat{x} \| \) the least-squares error of the approximation.
+If \(A \in \mathbb{R}^{m \times n}\) and \(b \in \mathbb{R}^m\), a least-squares solution of \(Ax = b\) is an \(\hat{x} \in \mathbb{R}^n\) s.t. \[ \forall x \in \mathbb{R}^n, \quad \| b - A\hat{x} \| \leq \| b - Ax \|. \] We call the norm \(\| b - A\hat{x} \| \) the least-squares error of the approximation.

-In practice, it is possible that a solution of some problem \(Ax = b\) is required but it does not exist (= the system is inconsistent).
-In that case, we try to find an \(x\) that makes \(Ax\) close to \(b\) as much as possible.
-Let \[\hat{b} = \text{proj}_{\text{Col }A} \, b \] Since \(\hat{b} \in \text{Col }A \,\), \(Ax = \hat{b}\) is consistent.
+In practice, it is possible that a solution to the equation \(Ax = b\) is required but does not exist (i.e., the system is inconsistent).
+In that case, we try to find an \(x\) that makes \(Ax\) as close to \(b\) as possible.
+Let \[ \hat{b} = \text{proj}_{\text{Col }A} \, b \] Since \(\hat{b} \in \text{Col }A \,\), \(Ax = \hat{b}\) is consistent.
 This \(\hat{b}\) is the closest point to \(b\) in \(\text{Col }A\).
 Then, there exists a least-squares solution \(\hat{x} \in \mathbb{R}^n\) s.t. \(A\hat{x} = \hat{b}\).

-Since \(\hat{b}\) is orthogonal to \(b\), we can say that \(b - \hat{b} = b - A\hat{x}\) is orthognal to \(\text{Col }A\).
+Since \(\hat{b}\) is the orthogonal projection of \(b\) onto \(\text{Col }A\), we can say that \(b - \hat{b} = b - A\hat{x}\) is orthogonal to \(\text{Col }A \).
 (Note:\(b = A\hat{x} + (b - A\hat{x})\))

 Let \(a_j\) be a column of \(A\), then \[ \begin{align*} a_j \cdot (b-A\hat{x}) = 0 &\Longrightarrow a_j^T(b-A\hat{x}) = 0 \\\\ &\Longrightarrow A^T (b-A\hat{x}) = 0 \end{align*} \] and we obtain \[A^TA\hat{x} = A^Tb\] So, the set of least-squares solutions of \(Ax =b\) must satisfy the normal equations \[A^TAx = A^Tb\]